katiejwilde/katiejwilde-academic/content/home/experience.md

     location: Aberdeen, Scotland
     date_start: '2010-10-01'
     date_end: ''
-    description: Manger of three teams responsible for delivering Digital Research requirements in line with the University’s Strategic Plan.
-Responsible for the delivery of the Trusted Research Environment, Grampian Data Safe Haven (ISO27001 Certified), a virtual environment providing access to Unconsented Data to Researchers and Clinicians Collaborating with NHS and Council colleagues, contributing to advancements in data linkages supporting changes in services|2-
+    description: |2-
         Responsibilities include:

-        * Management
+        * Manger of three teams responsible for delivering Digital Research requirements in line with the University’s Strategic Plan.
-        * Trusted Research Environments
+        * Responsible for the delivery of the Trusted Research Environment, Grampian Data Safe Haven (ISO27001 Certified), a virtual environment providing access to Unconsented Data to Researchers and Clinicians
-        * AI
+        * Collaborating with NHS and Council colleagues, contributing to advancements in data linkages supporting changes in services

   - title: Graduate Trainee - Analyst & Programmer
     company: University of Aberdeen